bvibber/turtle-world/readme.md

 (output (product :n (factorial (difference :n 1))))
 ```

 Since it's unknown before execution whether a procedure call will return a value (an "operation") or not (a "command"), this is checked at runtime after execution.
-If a return value was expected as input to another call's argument, this will cause an error.
+If a missing return value was expected as input to another call's argument, this will cause an error.

-## Blocks
+## Instruction lists

-Some commands and operations take "blocks" of code, which are lists of instruction words similar to a procedure body.
+Some commands and operations take blocks of code as instruction lists, which are interpreted like a procedure body.
+Usually list literals in source code are used to write instruction lists, but you could create them at runtime through list manipulation procedures.

 For instance the `if` command takes a block to execute if the condition is true: